Fennel and tomato salad

 2. Two tablespoons of olive-oil.

-4. Half a lemon with the pulp and some zest, but the pips removed.
+4. Half a lemon with the pulp and some zest; remove the pips.

 5. Optional is a clove of garlic.